iobroker-community-adapters/ioBroker.nello/README.de.md

 Eventually, search / discover new devices in your Alexa app and create a routine in the Alexa app (e.g. "Alexa, open door") and assign the newly discovered state to it.
 Finished!
 Now you may tell Alexa to open your door for you.

-### Let Alexa inform you about door ring
+### Über das Türklingeln durch Alexa infomieren lassen
-This requires the ioBroker adapter ioBroker.alexa2 (https://github.com/Apollon77/ioBroker.alexa2).
+Diese Funktionalität benötigt den ioBroker Adapter ioBroker.alexa2 (https://github.com/Apollon77/ioBroker.alexa2).

 In order to use the voice output of Alexa we define a function ```say```.
 Place the following function in a script in the "global" folder of ioBroker.javascript (you may place it in the same one as above). **IMPORTANT**: Replace #YOUR ALEXA ID# (also replace #) with your Alexa ID.
 You may find the Alexa ID in the Objects tree of ioBroker ```alexa2.0.Echo-Devices```.